Please enter valid ZIP

 • Buying a vehicle or obtaining insurance as a minor will require an adult to sign or co-sign a policy or contract.

 Yes, in Texas, teenagers can put a vehicle title in their name.
-The Texas DMV says there is no minimum age for titling a vehicle – a minor must have all the necessary documents to title and register a vehicle in their name.
+The Texas DMV says there is no minimum age for titling a vehicle.
+A minor must have all the necessary documents to title and register a vehicle in their name.

-Some of the things that you need to put a title and registration in your name include:
+The documents you need to put a title and registration in your name include:

 • Evidence of the original release of the lien or proof that the loan is paid in full.